woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode3.md

 **Grandpa**: Do you want to sit by the window?

-**Elsa**: No, no,no. I like the aisle seat better.
+**Elsa**: No, no, no. I like the aisle seat better.
 Please, you sit by the window.

-**Grandpa**: My name is Stewart...Malcolm Stewart.Pleased to meet you.
+**Grandpa**: My name is Stewart...
+Malcolm Stewart.
+Pleased to meet you.

 **Elsa**: I'm Elsa Tobin.
 How do you do?

 **Grandpa**: Do you live in New York?

-**Elsa**: No,no.I'm from Florida.
+**Elsa**: No, no. I'm from Florida.

 **Grandpa**: I am, too.
 But didn't you just get on?

-**Elsa**: No,no.I just changed my seat.
-A man next to me was smoking, and smoke really bothers me .Where are you from in Florida?
+**Elsa**: No, no. I just changed my seat.
+A man next to me was smoking, and smoke really bothers me.
+Where are you from in Florida?

-**Grandpa**: Titusville.It's near Orlando.
+**Grandpa**: Titusville.
+It's near Orlando.

 **Elsa**: Small world.
-I'm from Titusville,too.
+I'm from Titusville, too.

 **Grandpa**: Really?
 What part?